‘Senior Trump Official’ Reveals True Aim Of Government Shutdown Is To Force Out 80 Percent Of Federal Workers

 But as the Associated Press reported, most “senior political officials” continue to be paid during the shutdown, though they may not receive scheduled pay raises as long as the government remains closed.

 The op-ed writer’s claim that federal agencies are now operating “more effectively” thanks to cutbacks forced by the shutdown also appears dubious.
-For example, Transportation Security Administration workers have not received paychecks and as a result, many have simply called in sick to work, causing excessively long lines at airport security checkpoints, according to a CNN report, with waits up to an hour-and-half at Atlanta’s busy Hartsfield-Jackson airport.
+For example, Transportation Security Administration workers have not received paychecks, and as a result, many have simply called in sick to work, causing excessively long lines at airport security checkpoints, according to a CNN report, with waits up to an hour-and-half at Atlanta’s busy Hartsfield-Jackson airport.

 But there may be even another ulterior motive to the shutdown, according to the Daily Caller op-ed’s anonymous author — to punish Democrats and other political opponents of Trump.
-“I hope a long shutdown smokes out he resistance,” the author wrote.
+“I hope a long shutdown smokes out the resistance,” the author wrote.